After a year, my slider stopped eating, and that worried me. For some reason, I started researching why my Red-Eared Slider Not Eating.

 The main reason for the Red-Eared Slider Not Eating

-Significant causes include suboptimal temperature in the tank, dirty water, unhealthy diets, any illness, overfeeding, etc. In my article, I will discuss my entire journey with my dilemma.
+Significant causes include suboptimal temperature in the tank, dirty water, unhealthy diets, any illness, overfeeding, etc. In this article, I will discuss my entire journey with the dilemma of my Red-Eared Slider not eating.
 After following a few steps in the maintenance of my turtle, it lost its appetite again.
 The cause can range from excessive food or dirty water in the tank, inadequate parameters in general.

 The ideal habitat specifications